Resin vs Filament 3D Printers: Is an FDM vs SLA Printer Right for You?

 Filament 3D Printing Cost vs Resin 3D Printer Cost

 Arguably the most crucial factor when deciding between a resin 3D printer and a filament-based 3D printer is price.
-Indeed, even a budget 3D printer doesn't necessarily come cheap, although many affordable printers including the Elegoo Neptune clock in well under $500 USD.
-FDM printers handily trounce resin 3D printers at the budget level.
-Entry-level SLA printers are few and far between, with many resin-based 3D printers relegated to industrial settings or use by 3D printing enthusiasts.
+Indeed, even a budget 3D printer doesn't necessarily come cheap, although many affordable printers including the Anet ET4 clock in well under $500 USD.
+FDM printers can be had pretty cheap, with some even clocking in under $200.
+Entry-level SLA printers now abound with excellent options such as the Elegoo Saturn and Mars Pro.

 Yet there's more to cost than the base printer price.
 In addition to a printer, you'll need accessories such as filament or resin and parts such as extruders and nozzles.
 Upkeep of an FDM 3D printer is far cheaper, with a spool of PLA filament retailing for $25 or under.
 Filament 3D printing is relatively inexpensive since nozzles aren't required to replace that frequently, provided regular cleaning and maintenance.